-After you’ve defined your vision, you’ll need to develop your roadmap, which will outline all of the steps you’ll take along the way.
+After you’ve defined your vision, you’ll need to develop your roadmap to outline the steps you’ll take along the way.

 These are the objectives that will help you achieve your vision.
-Each goal should include all of the steps necessary to accomplish each task of the journey.
+Each goal should include all the steps necessary to accomplish each journey task.